johnnovak/gridmonger-site/source/basic-editing.rst

 Most door types can be oriented either horizontally or vertically.
-When placing them in tunnels (as you normally would), the program will figure out the correct orientation.
-Should you need it, you can always change the orientation of a cell manually with the :kbd:`O` key.
+When placing them in tunnels (as you normally would), the program can figure out the correct orientation.
+Should you need it, you can always change the floor orientation manually with the :kbd:`O` key.

+.. rst-class:: style1

 Wall types
 ==========

 Drawing walls works a bit differently.
 The program makes a distinction between *regular walls* (the most common wall type you will draw) and so-called *special walls*.

+To draw regular walls, hold down the :kbd:`W` key and press one of the movement keys.
+This toggles the current cell's wall in that direction according to the following rules:

+- if no wall exists, a regular wall is created
+- if the existing wall is a regular wall, the wall is removed
+- if the existing wall is a special wall, it is turned into a regular wall

+Although this might sound a bit complex, it's really simple and intuitive in practice.
+Just give it a go!

-Special walls can represent all the different door types you can draw as
+Special walls are used for drawing all the different door types you've seen previously as wall types, plus to represent some gadgets such as levers, statues, keyholes, etc.

+To draw special walls similary to the method described above, hold down the :kbd:`R` key and press one of the movement keys.
+This will use the current special wall type, as indicated in the right-side tools panel.

+You can cycle through the available special wall types with the :kbd:`[` and :kbd:`]` keys.

 .. raw:: html

     <table class="walls">
       <thead>
         <tr>
-          <th class="icon">Wall</th>
+          <th class="icon">Special wall</th>
           <th class="name">Name</th>
         </tr>
       </thead>